madhavaramu/uSurvey/docs/groups.md

 ###Listing:
 Let us create a 'Listing' called ‘Public School’, once Listing is created then need to Add Questions to the Listing, here the questions are differentiated into two types Looping and non-looping questions.

-Ex: Adding Questions in ‘Public School’ Listing (Looping and non-looping)
+Ex: Adding Questions in ‘Public School’ Listing (Looping and Non-looping)

 1. Do you have children? – Answer type is multiple type with Options Yes or No
 2. How many children do you have? - Answer type is numeric
-3. What is the Age of 1st Child? - Answer type is numeric - Start Loop
+3. What is the Age of 1st Child? - Answer type is numeric - <b>Start Loop</b>
 4. Gender of 1st Child? - Answer type is multiple type with Options Male or Female
 5. Does 1st Child going to School? - Answer type is multiple type with Options Yes or No
-6. Which Class is 1st Child studying? - End Loop
+6. Which Class is 1st Child studying? - <b>End Loop</b>

 From the above listing questions S. No. 1 and 2 are called as Non-looping questions and questions S. No. 3 to 6 are Looping questions and also the concept of Start and End Loop arises here, which is based up on answer from Questions S. No. 2, therefore loop repetitions is done based on this numeric number.